 Since NLE has become a national strategic project that integrates ever more private agencies, INSW is developing a transit and transhipment regime as part of its coverage.
-Moreover, to support the implementation of NLE, INSW provides several single submission programmes, such as: Single Submission (SSm) of Customs and Quarantine, which allows a joint inspection process by both Customs and Quarantine; SSm of Licensing, which allows a one-door system for all import-export-related permits; SSm of Means of Transport, which allows online payment for D0 redemption process and other payments of fees; and lastly SP2 Online, which allows online submission to unload/load goods from and to temporary storage facilities at ports.
+Moreover, to support the implementation of NLE, INSW provides several single submission programmes, such as: Single Submission (SSm) of Customs and Quarantine, which allows a joint inspection process by both Customs and Quarantine; SSm of Licensing, which allows a one-door system for all import-export-related permits; SSm of Means of Transport, which allows a one-door system for carriers to perform all clearance processes in ports; DO Online, which allows online payment for DO redemption process and other payments of fees; and lastly SP2 Online, which allows online submission to unload/load goods from and to temporary storage facilities at ports.
 The mandatory implementation of single submission and joint inspection by Customs and Quarantine will significantly reduce clearance time by 35% to 56% (0.6 to 2.1 days) and clearance costs by 50% to 68%.28